PAUL MICHAEL DAVIS ARCHITECTS, PLLC

 Of course, the most accurate answer is, "It depends."

 However, there are some rules of thumb.
-Right now, if you want to build a custom house or major remodel, you can expect to spend about $200 per square foot.
-So, if you want to build a 2000 square foot house in from the ground up, say, Bellevue, then you probably want to budget about $400,000.
-This "rule of thumb" is probably lower if you're planning a remodel of an existing home--figure about $150 per square foot if you are going to leave most of the existing structure intact.
+Right now, if you want to build a custom house or major remodel, in the Seattle area you can expect to spend about $250-300 per square foot.
+So, if you want to build a 2000 square foot house in from the ground up, say, Bellevue, then you probably want to budget about $600,000, in addition to the cost of the land.
+This "rule of thumb" is probably lower if you're planning a remodel of an existing home.

 Construction costs are surprisingly local.
 Most contractors work in a small geographic area, and that creates very localized markets.
 Building in the City of Seattle or its surrounding suburbs, where the economy is very strong, will be more expensive than building in most parts of the rural Puget Sound area.
 Specific local factors also effect construction costs.
 Building a house on Lopez Island, for example, will be more expensive than one on Bainbridge Island because the only access to the former is via ferry.